vapering/vaper/docs/en/agent.md

 nohup ./vaper_agent -a start -ServerUrl http://ip:3000 >>./vaper_agent.log 2>&1 &
 ```

+## Performance
+Vaper_agent will cost much by heavily-loaded network because vaper_agent catch 100% network data in default.
+Set the `samplingrate` config item in a low value could help.

 ## Build and run in the development environment

 `sh buildRun.sh`